UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson02/content_part1.rst.txt

 But what are the problems with print statement debugging?

-Here are a few problems with using a print statement to debug your code:
+Here are a few issues with using a print statement to debug your code:

 -  You have to go back in and take them out, otherwise they produce distracting output when you're running your program.